krish-r/hugo-minimalist/README.md

 ## Installation

--   Add the theme as a git submodule for your hugo site
+-   Add the theme as a git submodule to the hugo site

     ```sh
     git submodule add --depth=1 https://github.com/krish-r/hugo-minimalist.git themes/hugo-minimalist